Atlantic County officials join call for offshore wind

 Atlantic City Councilman Kaleem Shabazz and Atlantic County Commissioner Caren Fitzpatrick participated in an event sponsored by the New Jersey chapter of Elected Officials to Protect America supporting responsible development of offshore wind.
 They and other participants say offshore wind projects along the New Jersey coast will mean economic development, cleaner air and a reduction in carbon emissions linked to climate change.

-“We here at the shore are very, very concerned about the reality of climate change,” Fitzpatrick said at the event.
+“We here at the shore are very, very concerned about the reality of climate change,” Fitzpatrick said during the event.
 “Climate change is real.
 Ask anyone who lives on the coast.”

-Shabazz, and other speakers at the event, argued that moving energy production to renewable sources like wind power is a crucial step toward reducing carbon emissions.
+Shabazz, and other speakers, argued that moving energy production to renewable sources such as wind is a crucial step toward reducing carbon emissions.
 The panelists see a warming planet and rising sea levels as an existential threat to human life, especially along the coasts.
-There is no question that human activity is harming the planet, Assembly member Herb Conaway said on Tuesday, especially the use of fossil fuels.
+There is no question that human activity is harming the planet, Assemblyman Herb Conaway, D-Burlington, said Tuesday, especially the use of fossil fuels.

 While the panel was unanimous in support of offshore wind, the region is far from united as the first of several offshore wind farms moves through the planning process.
-Plans call for 99 massive wind turbines off the coast of Atlantic and Cape May counties.
+Plans call for 99 massive turbines off Atlantic and Cape May counties.

+SEASIDE HEIGHTS — New Jersey’s governor signed a package of bills Friday aimed at moving the…

-A local group Save Our Shoreline — Stop the Wind Farms Off the Coast of NJ argues that the project will mean significant damage to the environment, the region’s fishing industry and the local quality of life.
-The organization has its own event planned this week, when author and offshore wind critic Michael Shellengberger speaks at the Ocean City Music Pier on the Boardwalk at Moorlyn Terrace starting 7 p.m.
-Thursday, July 15.
-The tickets are $25.
+Local group Save Our Shoreline — Stop the Wind Farms Off the Coast of NJ argues the project will mean significant damage to the environment, the region’s fishing industry and the local quality of life.
+The organization has its own event planned this week.
+Author and offshore wind critic Michael Shellenberger is scheduled to speak at the Ocean City Music Pier starting at 7 p.m.
+Thursday.

-In his book, “Apocalypse Never: Why Environmental Alarmism Hurts Us All,” he argues that climate change is real, but not the end of the world.
+In his book “Apocalypse Never: Why Environmental Alarmism Hurts Us All,” Shellenberger argues that climate change is real, but not the end of the world.
 The event is billed as a counter to the “propaganda” on wind power from Gov. Phil Murphy and Ørsted, the company with the contract to develop Ocean Wind, the first of New Jersey’s offshore wind projects.

 “There’s not a government policy that’s not opposed by somebody,” said Conaway at the Tuesday discussion.
 He said New Jersey is at the beginning of a process that will eventually pay off by removing carbon emissions from the transportation system.

-In addition to the potential climate impact, Conaway (D, 7th District) believes the investment in offshore wind will mean reduced asthma and lung disease because of reduced emissions.
-Assemblyman Thomas Giblin (D, 34th District) said the plusses of developing offshore wind far outweigh the drawbacks.
+In addition to the potential climate impact, Conaway said the investment in offshore wind will mean reduced asthma and lung disease because of reduced emissions.
+Assemblyman Thomas Giblin, D-Essex, Passaic, said the plusses of developing offshore wind far outweigh the drawbacks.

+ATLANTIC CITY — Atlantic Cape Community College will receive $3 million to start a safety tr…

 Shabazz discussed the disproportionate impact of climate change on communities of color, and called for the offshore wind industry to invest locally in education and in making sure jobs go to local residents.